Bristol Tenants Energy Advice

 Tenants call our advice line or are referred to us by the council’s housing officers or another support agency like a local foodbank.
 We offer telephone advice (including in languages other than English), digital or printed information, home visits and ongoing support.

 We’re proactive with our advice by promoting the service to Bristol council tenants in their local own area.
 We’ve met tenants at advice drop-ins, local housing forums, family fun days and even breakfast clubs.

 Supporting the aims of Bristol City Council

-Through the TEA project CSE has supported Bristol City Council in the delivery of numerous planned programmes and strategic objectives.
-This has included engaging with tenants to promote the council’s programme of heating system improvements; making referrals for free loft and cavity wall insulation; evaluating a pilot of Dimplex Quantum as an alternative to conventional night storage heaters and helping to design a solar PV survey.
-Next we’ll be helping to conduct some research into air source heat pumps as the council works towards its Net Zero commitment.
+Through the TEA project, CSE has supported Bristol City Council in the delivery of numerous planned programmes and strategic objectives. including engaging with tenants to promote the council’s programme of heating system improvements; making referrals for free loft and cavity wall insulation; evaluating a pilot of Dimplex Quantum as an alternative to conventional night storage heaters and evaluating tenants’ experience of having air source heat pumps installed in their homes.

 We also provide trigger training to council teams so they can spot the signs of fuel poverty when they visit tenants’ homes and make appropriate referrals to TEA.

 If tenants have self-disconnected from their energy supply due to financial worries, have built up energy debt or are simply struggling to afford their bills in the face of rising energy prices, CSE can advise them on managing their energy use, negotiate an affordable repayment plan and in some cases access trust funds to help clear debt.